qsnake/gpaw/doc/documentation/tddft/timepropagation.rst

 Optical photoabsorption spectrum can be obtained by applying a weak delta pulse of dipole electric field, and then letting the system evolve freely.
-Time-step around 4.0-8.0 attoseconds is reasonable.
-Total simulation time should be few tens of picoseconds depending on the desired resolution.
+A time-step around 4.0-8.0 attoseconds is reasonable.
+The total simulation time should be few tens of picoseconds depending on the desired resolution.
-Typically in experiments, the spherically averaged spectrum is measured.
-To obtain this, one must repeat the time-propagation to each Cartesian direction and average over them.

 Example::